TEALSK12/apcsa-public/curriculum/Unit3/Lesson-303.md

   number between 0 and 100.
 We can use our new pokemonRandom method whenever we need a random number from that range.

-If students are getting the material, have them work independently on the Practice-It problems, otherwise, work through the problems together as a whole class.
+If students are getting the material, have them work independently on the practice problems, otherwise, work through the problems together as a whole class.

-### Practice-It \[15 minutes\]
+### Practice- \[15 minutes\]
-Have students work individually or in pairs to complete the following Practice-It self check
+Have students work individually or in pairs to complete the following practice self check
 questions:

-  1. parameterMysteryReturn
+  1. Self-Check 3.6: parameterMysteryNumbers
-  2. mathExpressions2
+  2. Self-Check 3.13: mathExpressions
-  3. min
+  3. Self-Check 3.16: min

 ### Pokémon Challenge \[15 minutes\]